spetlr-org/spetlr/docs/configuration/README.md

 which also supports flake8 linting for correct spelling.

-If you want to check that you did not forget to update the keys file as part of your CICD pipeline, rerunning the same command will return and exit code of 0 if the file was already up-to-date.
-If any changes were applied to the file, the exit code will be 1.
-This can be used to fail the pipeline script.
+If you want to check that you did not forget to update the keys file as part of your CICD pipeline, running the same command with the additional option `--check-only` will return an exit code of 0 if the file was already up-to-date and 1 otherwise.